Grace Fu: Political career

 Fu made her political debut in the 2006 general election as part of the five-member PAP team contesting in Jurong GRC and won.
 Fu was subsequently elected as the Member of Parliament (MP) representing the Yuhua division of Jurong GRC in June 2006.
 She was one of 24 new PAP candidates introduced ahead of the general election.

 On 1 August 2006, Fu was appointed Minister of State for National Development.

 On 1 April 2008, Fu was promoted to Senior Minister of State for National Development, and appointed Senior Minister of State for Education concurrently.

 At the 2011 general election, Fu contested in the newly created Yuhua SMC and won with 66.9% of the vote.
 Following the election, Fu was appointed Senior Minister of State for Information, Communications and the Arts, and Senior Minister of State for the Environment and Water Resources concurrently.

 In January 2012, Fu expressed concerns over the planned 36–37% income cuts for ministers, saying that if ministerial pay was further reduced in the future, it would "make it harder for anyone considering political office".
-Her comments contributed to the ongoing public debate over compensation and motivation of public officials, and were subject to criticism from netizens in Singapore.
-Others defended her remark as fair, supporting her position that loss of privacy and public scrutiny adds a large personal cost to public positions not found in the private sector.
+Her comments contributed to the public debate over the compensation and motivation of public officials, and were criticised by Singaporean netizens.
+Others defended her remark as fair, supporting her position that the loss of privacy and public scrutiny added to a large personal cost to working in public positions not found in the private sector.

 On 31 July 2012, Fu was made full minister, becoming the second woman in Singapore's history, after Lim Hwee Hua, to become a full minister in the Cabinet.
 She served as Minister in the Prime Minister's Office, Second Minister for the Environment and Water Resources, and Second Minister for Foreign Affairs from 2012 to 2015.